-User Passwords: User application passwords have minimum complexity requirements.
+User Passwords: User application passwords have minimum complexity requirements and include double identification requirements.

 Data Encryption: Certain sensitive user data, such as account passwords, are stored in encrypted format or masked to all but limited individuals with specific requirements for viewing.